prabhatsin/History_Chat_bot/README.md

 ## 🎯 Problem

 We consume tons of content daily — articles, blog posts, YouTube videos, documentation.
 But our memory is limited and browser history is just a flat list of URLs.
-There's no way to ask *"what did I read about RAG architecture last week?"* and get a useful answer.
+There's no way to ask *"what did I read about RAG architecture last week?"* and get a useful answer

 This project solves that by building a complete RAG (Retrieval Augmented Generation) pipeline over your own browsing data.